Oilers earn long-awaited playoff win to even series against Sharks

 It took nearly 11 years, but hockey fans were finally able to celebrate a playoff victory in Edmonton on Friday night.

-The upstart Oilers, who clinched a home advantage in the first round by winning 10 of their last 12 regular-season games, beat the San Jose Sharks, 2-0, to even their best-of-seven Stanley Cup quarterfinal series at one game apiece.
+The upstart Oilers, who clinched home advantage in the first round by winning 10 of their last 12 regular-season games, beat the San Jose Sharks, 2-0, to even their best-of-seven Stanley Cup quarterfinal series at one game apiece.

 Zack Kassian was the star of the night, scoring the game’s first goal on a short-handed breakaway in the second period.
 The big forward, who was given a chance by the Oilers last year after he dealt with substance-abuse problems in Montreal, also delivered one crushing body check after another, leaving Sharks sprawled all over the ice.